After "Invisible Man" by Ralph Ellison, the Prologue

 After "Invisible Man" by Ralph Ellison, the Prologue is a color photograph by Jeff Wall created in 1999–2000.
 It has the dimensions of 174 by 250.8 cm and is exhibited in a lightbox.
-The staged photograph belongs to the collection of the Museum of Modern Art in New York City.
+The staged photograph belongs to the collection of the Museum of Modern Art, in New York.

 Description

 The photograph was staged in a Vancouver, British Columbia, studio, and is inspired by the prologue of the celebrated novel by African-American writer Ralph Ellison, Invisible Man (1952).
 The protagonist of the novel lives in a basement of a building in Harlem, where he has wired the entire ceiling with 1369 lights, whose electricity is illegally siphoned.
 Wall took inspiration from the description at the novel and from his own imagination.
 The photograph depicts the unnamed leading character of the novel in the comfort of his basement, with several commodities, poorly organized, but where the large amount of illumination stands out.